यह लेख हिन्दी में पढ़ें।

 For me, it is hard to understand that even we know this materialism is breeding unhappiness, yet we are favoring it.
 A wedding ceremony, a date, valentines’ day, birthday bash, family or office parties or even a dinner with family; if we are not spending millions, we are not happy.

 Actually, we are competing with others and sometimes with our own siblings.
-Our marriage, happiness, and life?">happiness is in their hands now.
+Our happiness is in their hands now.
 We all are becoming praise hungry and love is long gone.
 We find happiness out of a place madly decorated with expensive chandeliers or well-dressed waiters.

 Tell me if you agree; do you feel the same happiness in a five-star hotel that you had with your dad when he bought an ice-cream for you from a roadside ice-cream seller?
 It is not about hygiene actually because we all know the truth behind the glorified hygienic standards of these five-star places.
 We are actually running after status symbols.